alanng10/Secane/Docue/Web/a.md

 Browser inn to trigg browser is with type index.

-Browser inn within module frame is with moving pointer cursor and trigg pointer click with Type Board that will trigg mouse event, and with trigg keyboard input by Type Board index that will trigg keyboard event.
+Browser inn within module frame is with moving pointer cursor and trigg pointer click with Type Board index that will trigg mouse event, and with trigg keyboard input by Type Board index that will trigg keyboard event.

+Mouse trigg and keyboard trigg is mode switch able by Type Board index.